threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 ![](./img/peertive_window.png)

-*You can access PeerTube on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).
+*You can access the Video Sharing solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).
 Please note that the marketplace is currently running on testnet.*

 ##  What is a video sharing platform?